 Your medical centre shall from time to time and for purposes directly related to your medical and social care, share information with the management team of the HeeleyPlus PCN and with the Heeley Trust Social Prescribing Team.
 HeeleyPlus PCN may use some information to evaluate the effectiveness of the services being provided by these organisations.
 No practice shall share patient information with any other member practice without explicit consent.
 Please inform reception if you are concerned about any element of this and your confidentiality and they will arrange for the Practice Manager to speak with you.

 Please try to discuss any complaints or dissatisfactions directly with us so that we can take action.
 The surgery has established a procedure for making sure your complaints are dealt with properly.

-If you wish to make a formal written complaint these can be submitted directly to PCS at:
+If you wish to make a formal written complaint please read our complaints leaflet below.